 The Uber employee misclassification lawsuit has caused many drivers to be frustrated with the $100 million proposed settlement recently, but there was an interesting concession thrown in at the end.
 The new Uber driver deactivation policy now says that drivers can no longer be deactivated for low acceptance rates, and it turns out drivers are figuring out some creative ways to make this tiny provision work in their favor.

 Before the lawsuit, the acceptance rate requirement had always hovered somewhere around 80-90%.
-You could ignore a request here and there, but for the most part you had to accept everything that came in.
+You could ignore a request here and there, but for the most part, you had to accept everything that came in.
 As independent contractors, I really don’t think Uber should have the power to tell you which rides you have to take.
 They already withhold certain information like where the passenger’s destination is, but I always felt the acceptance rate requirement really made things feel like an employee/employer relationship.

 But with the release of Uber’s official deactivation policy, it now clearly states:

-I’ve tried and tested this new policy, and you really can ignore as many requests as you’d like without getting deactivated, BUT a couple things are going to happen to you.
+I’ve tried and tested this new policy, and you really can ignore as many requests as you’d like without getting deactivated, BUT a couple of things are going to happen to you.

 Uber Time Outs